oliviamcauley/Bar_Surfing/README.md

 * Step 4: Save the data

 ## Data Analysis
 The data shows that the Plummer potential is the key factor holding the cluster together.
 Including a bar gives the cluster an additional binding factor.
-It was found that the cluster retains 95% of its star members in the MBP and MSP simulations.
+It was found that the cluster retains 95% of its star members in the MBP and MSP simulations. <br />
 ![bound_fraction_GrowBar_image](https://github.com/user-attachments/assets/ea375403-d3fe-45f2-96fc-ee305c682940)
 ![bound_faction_SB_image](https://github.com/user-attachments/assets/3c153eb2-e4f6-461b-a49f-80feb94d89fc)